brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

 spb ipvpn bind vrf hyperv isid 20000 gateway 100.64.90.1 all-routes
 ```

-This is the equivalent to "sho run ..." in a Cisco, you are checking the configuration.
+The above command is the equivalent to "sho run ..." in a Cisco, you are checking the configuration.
 Without any options, it will show the configuration in clear text.
 In the above case, it will show everything that regards SPB.
 Show configuration snapshot can be used with just about any keyword in the configuration, like:

 ```
 show configuration snapshot interface